vahidirp/ansible-gitlab-runner/README.md

 ### Deploy and register Gitlab instance runner with Ansible and Docker.

 #### Run generator for creating inventory file.
-#### Passwords for Basic Auth of usersfile of Traefik and Runner metrics password will auto generate bcrypt
+#### Passwords for Basic Auth of usersfile of Traefik will auto generate bcrypt, Runner metrics auth password not supported bcrypt natively and used as PlainText.
 #### Change acme_email variable in default/main.yml.
 > Stages